So why is Madonna’s Bedtime Stories on this best 1,000 albums ever thing?

-“Take a Bow” is an earnest, beautiful ballad with gorgeous production and top notch vocals from Madonna.
+“Take a Bow” is an earnest, beautiful ballad with gorgeous production and top-notch vocals from Madonna.

 Personal stuff that’s somehow related to Madonna’s Bedtime Stories